hendriklammers/hendriklammers/README.md

-### Hi there 👋

-I'm a frontend developer from The Netherlands, currently residing in Kuala Lumpur, Malaysia.
-Passionate about creating great UX, learning new technologies, knowledge sharing and Vim.
+Hello!
+I'm a software developer that loves building beautiful and intuitive user interfaces.
+Born and raised in The Netherlands, can now be found enjoying durian in the city of Kuala Lumpur, Malaysia.
+Passionate about UI/UX design, experimenting with new technologies, knowledge sharing and Vim.